 Whether you already export now, or plan to do so in future you will need to register with GACC in order to be able to export.

 Your producer (you) should expect to receive some kind of audit visits – whether this is a video audit or an in person audit will depend on the travel situation.
+That may not happen at the beginning, due to the concentrated nature with all the overseas manufacturers applying but don’t rely on NOT having an audit.

 As an overseas food manufacturer you will have increased responsibility that your products meet the relative laws and food safety standards of China.